grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 ## Initialization

 The initialization code imports the external dependencies required by the test.
-The [ServiceDisruptor](https://k6.io/docs/javascript-api/xk6-disruptor/api/servicedisruptor/) class imported from the `xk6-disruptor` extension provides functions for injecting faults in pods.
+The [ServiceDisruptor](https://k6.io/docs/javascript-api/xk6-disruptor/api/servicedisruptor/) class imported from the `xk6-disruptor` extension provides functions for injecting faults in services.
 The [k6/net/grpc](https://k6.io/docs/javascript-api/k6-net-grpc/) module provides functions for executing gRPC requests.
 The [check](https://k6.io/docs/javascript-api/k6/check/) function verifies the results from the requests.

 ```javascript